open-runtimes/open-runtimes/runtimes/dart-2.17/README.md

 - To handle dependencies, you need to have `pubspec.yaml` file.
 Dependencies will be automatically cached and installed, so you don't need to include any dependencies folders in your function.

 - The default entrypoint is `lib/main.dart`.
-If your entrypoint differs, make sure to configure it using `INTERNAL_RUNTIME_ENTRYPOINT` environment variable, for instance, `INTERNAL_RUNTIME_ENTRYPOINT=lib/app.dart`.
+If your entrypoint differs, make sure to configure it using `INTERNAL_RUNTIME_ENTRYPOINT` environment variable during build, for instance, `INTERNAL_RUNTIME_ENTRYPOINT=lib/app.dart`.

 - Dart function is a Dart library package, which means, your code has to be inside `lib` folder.
 You can learn more in [Dart documentation](https://dart.dev/guides/libraries/create-library-packages).